4 Ways Musicians use Brand Partnerships

 Let’s just start by saying not every musician is making a music video with a huge budget.
 Not everyone can afford Paul Hunter or Dave Myers to direct their video.
 And that’s ok… because not all brands can afford to be in them.
 HOLLYFY is filled with brands of all sizes who, honestly, want to work with artists of all sizes.
 So, if you’re not Beyonce (if you are, my wife LOVES you) then you’re still good.
 You can certainly still get into this game.
 All you have to do is decide what kinds of products you want to have in your videos.
 This is what’s called affinity marketing and it means matching based on what you like.
 This is gaining popularity because in many cases, what you like is probably what your fans like.
 So, brands are going to want to work with you based on that fact alone.
 If you like jeans or trucks or beer or high-end makeup, we can help you get connected with the companies who market them… and you can start to showcase them to your fans.
 Make them cool.
 Make yourself (and them) some money.
 It’s that simple and HOLLYFY is happy to make it easier.

-2) Rhymes, lyrics and hooks about your partnership brands, events and products
+2) Song lyrics, rhymes, and hooks about partnership brands, events and products

 While rappers like Notorious B.I.G. and Jay-Z made it cool to talk about their favorite brands in their songs… all of that was done just so they could make it known they could afford, be seen and associate with luxury goods like Louis Vuitton and drinks like Cristal Champagne.
 Some artists even admit they have used brands in their songs hoping the brands would call them in the future.
 On top of that, you must read this epic tale of RUN DMC and Adidas.
 That is, quite possibly, the holy grail of brands and lyrics (with maybe the exception of Cracker Jacks in “Take me out to the ballgame”).
 The point is, it’s totally socially accepted and might be the most inconspicuous example of branded entertainment.
 If you use a brand, any brand, in a lyric you won’t get called out for it.
 But you will get paid for it.
 HOLLYFY has settings and filters to let brands know you’re interested in doing exactly this.
 We make it easy for you to make it happen.

-3) You’re more than just music influencer on social media
+3) You’re more than just a music influencer on social media

 You sing rock-n-roll.
 You perform at EDM shows.
 You spit rhymes at parties.
 No matter what type of music you make, chances are your followers follow you cause they like that music.
 But what else do they know about you?
 Probably more than you think, but not as much as they’d like to know.
 They know where you’re from, what clothes you wear… but did you know how fascinated “normal” people are with “famous” people.
 Really really fascinated.
 It’s why People Magazine loves posting pictures of Kim Kardashian eating Raisinets.
 So, let people know what you like.
 Work some deals out with brands of you drinking a smoothie, riding a scooter, playing a sport… anything to give them a peek into your life.
 They’ll love it, and you’ll have fun doing it….
 ‘Cause, well, you already like doing it.